10 portfolio data sources every effective PMO needs to know

 ✅ 5.
 Project Forecasts: Forward-Looking Project Portfolio Data

-High-level forecasting isn't about being precise to the decimal point.
-It's about having enough forward visibility into your project portfolio data to make smart resourcing and sequencing decisions ahead of time.
-Scenario planning — "what if we delay this project by a quarter?" — becomes possible only when you have a forward-looking data model to test against.
+This high-level forecasting isn't about being precise to the decimal point.
+It's about having enough forward visibility to make smart resourcing and sequencing decisions ahead of time.
+Scenario planning - "what if we delay this project by a quarter?" - becomes possible, and with that decision making can squeeze out subjective guesswork.

 Forecasting can be as simple or complex as you chose.
-At one end of the scale there is reference class forecasting, at the other T-Shirt Sizing, perhaps with some "wisdom of the small crowd" to get syndicated estimates.
+At one end of the scale there is reference class forecasting, at the other T-Shirt Sizing, ideally using the "wisdom of the small crowd" for syndicated estimates.

 Either way it's better than saying it's too complicated.